Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Building your own web scraping tool is straightforward

-If you’re new to web scraping, Trotta suggests starting with more foundational skills.
+If you’re new to web scraping, Trotta suggests starting with foundational skills.
 “Familiarity with HTML structure and basic CSS selectors is fundamental to parsing web content.
 Without this familiarity, you cannot scrape web pages,” Trotta explained.
 “Focus on small, manageable projects at first, such as extracting headlines from a news website, to build confidence.
 Then, scale to improve.”

 With these approaches, developers can create scripts that are efficient and resilient.

 Mark Fairlie contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?